Safe Database Migrations in Production

 Only after all readers and writers are stable should status be removed.

-This approach looks verbose compared to a direct type replacement.
-It is also far more tolerant of staggered deploys, retries, and rollback pressure.
+That looks verbose compared to a direct replacement.
+It is also much more tolerant of staggered deploys, retries, and rollback pressure.

 The Migration Cases That Usually Need Extra Care